Redheads Are Uncool

 - Beatrice Löwenström of Överenskommelser by Simona Ahrnstedt belongs to the fiery cathegory.
 She's both an intelligent book lover and a plucky tomboy, not to mention that she's a proto-feminist, which turns a lot of people away from her.
 She's described as not conventionally beautiful, with too many freckles and a too wide mouth, and she also seems to often wear unflattering clothes.

-- Generally averted quite hard in many of R.L.
+- Generally averted quite in many of R.L.
 Stine's Fear Street books, wherein his fondness for redheads seems to shine through.
 Many protagonists or very beautiful, usually popular or mysterious girls, are described as redheads.
 (Usually, green-eyed redheads.)
 Although that doesn't stop them from dying horribly (Marla Newman), suffering severe brain damage that renders them mentally retarded (Rachel from Broken Hearts), or just being a nasty, horrible person in general (Karma Houdini Reva Dalby from the Silent Night series).

 - Willow of Buffy the Vampire Slayer is presented as a bookish nerd with considerable computer skills, dowdily dressed and easily intimidated by more popular girls in school.
 Willow becomes much more confident in college, finally finding a place that respects her intellect, and to show that, she has embraced the redness of her hair by having dyed it a brighter red.